120v Is How Many Watts

 Why 120V Doesn't Directly Translate to Watts

 The 120V rating refers to the potential difference available at your household outlet.
 It's the electrical pressure ready to push electrons.
-However, the actual amount of electricity flowing (the current) depends on the device connected to the outlet.
+Still, the actual amount of electricity flowing (the current) depends on the device connected to the outlet.

 Think of it like a water pipe: the water pressure (voltage) is constant, but the flow rate (current) depends on how much you open the tap (the resistance of the appliance).
 A small tap opening (high resistance appliance) results in a low flow rate, while a wide-open tap (low resistance appliance) results in a high flow rate.

 Similarly, a 120V outlet can supply varying amounts of current depending on the load (appliance) connected to it.
-A low-power device like a small lamp will draw a small current, resulting in low wattage consumption.
+And a low-power device like a small lamp will draw a small current, resulting in low wattage consumption.
 A high-power device like a hair dryer will draw a large current, resulting in high wattage consumption.

 Calculating Wattage for 120V Appliances